EndianTribe/Reconcile-Website/content/en/docs/under_the_hood/technical details.md

 ### Database

 [Firebase Firestore](https://firebase.google.com/docs/firestore) provides the app with realtime offline-capable NoSQL database service.
-NoSQL databases such as Firestore provides constant-time hashed queries, which is critical to the app's performance.
+NoSQL databases such as Firestore provide constant-time hashed queries, which is critical to the app's performance.
 Additionally, the API intelligently caches data when internet connection becomes unavailable, thereby eliminating issues related to reduced app functionality when offline.

 ## Design Patterns